Che (2008 film): Principal photography

 Soderbergh shot the films back-to-back in the beginning of July 2007 with Guerrilla shot first in Spain for 39 days and The Argentine shot in Puerto Rico and Mexico for 39 days.
-The director conceived The Argentine as "a Hollywood movie" shot in widescreen 'scope aspect ratio, with the camera either fixed or moving on a dolly or a Steadicam.
+The director conceived The Argentine as "a Hollywood movie" shot in widescreen scope aspect ratio, with the camera either fixed or moving on a dolly or a Steadicam.
 Guerrilla was shot, according to Soderbergh, "in Super-16, 1.85:1.
 No dollies, no cranes, it's all either handheld or tripods.
 I want it to look nice but simple.
 We'll work with a very small group: basically me, the producer Gregory Jacobs and the unit production manager".
 According to the director, the portion set in Cuba was written from the victor's perspective and as a result he adopted a more traditional look with classical compositions, vibrant color and a warm palette.
-With Guerrilla, he wanted a sense of foreboding with hand-held camerawork and a muted color palette.
+With Guerrilla, he wanted a sense of foreboding with handheld camerawork and a muted color palette.
 Soderbergh told his production designer Antxon Gomez that the first part would have green with a lot of yellow in it and the second part would have green with a lot of blue in it.

 At the end of The Argentine, Soderbergh depicts Guevara's derailment of a freight train during the Battle of Santa Clara.
 In filming the sequence, Soderbergh balked at the digital effects solution and managed to reallocate $500,000 from the overall $58 million budget to build a real set of tracks and a train powered by two V-8 car engines.
 To film the scene, they had six rehearsals, and could only shoot the scene once.

 Many aspects of Guevara's personality and beliefs affected the filming process.
 For instance, close-ups of Del Toro were avoided due to Guevara's belief in collectivism, with Soderbergh remarking, "You can't make a movie about a guy who has these hard-core sort of egalitarian socialist principles and then isolate him with close-ups."
 According to Edgar Ramirez, who portrays Ciro Redondo, the cast "were improvising a lot" while making The Argentine, and he describes the project as a "very contemplative movie", shot chronologically.
 While filming outdoors, Soderbergh used natural light as much as possible.
 Del Toro, who speaks Puerto Rican Spanish, tried to speak the best Argentinean Spanish (Rioplatense Spanish) he could without sounding "stiff".
 Prior to shooting the film's final scenes that depict Guevara's time in Bolivia at the end of his life, Del Toro shed 35 pounds to show how ill Guevara had become.
 The actor shaved the top of his head rather than wear a bald cap for the scenes depicting Guevara's arrival in Bolivia in disguise.